JoeSchiff/Python_property_converter/README.md

 <br><br>
 ### Missing getter method ###
-Consider this example of a valid setter method without a getter method:
+Consider this example of a valid setter method without a getter method using the old syntax:
 ```
 cdef class spam:
     property url_match: